 Whistleblowing consists of providing information about offences under the laws and regulations administered by the AMF.

 A whistleblower has access to information.
 He or she may be a current or former employee, a director, a co-worker of the person committing the wrongdoing, a service provider or a friend or family member.
 The whistleblower wants to be sure his or her identity will remain confidential.

 Whistleblowers almost always have a workplace-related or personal reason for wanting to keep their identity confidential.
 The AMF has set up various measures to maximize the protection offered to whistleblowers.

 - Confidentiality: During an investigation, the AMF makes every effort to keep the information and documents it receives and the whistleblower’s identity confidential.

 - Anti-reprisal measures: The AMF can use various anti-reprisal measures given the serious social and work-related consequences that whistleblowers could face in the event their identities cannot be kept confidential.
 For example, immunity from civil prosecution protects whistleblowers from liability that could result from the information they report.

 - Anonymity: Although the AMF accepts anonymous whistleblowing reports, we don’t encourage this because it then becomes difficult or even impossible for investigators to contact the whistleblower if clarifications are needed during their investigation.

-If you send an information form by e-mail, use a personal e-mail address that is not associated with your employer rather than your workplace e-mail address.
+Be careful: If you send a form by e-mail, you should not use a workplace e-mail address.
+Instead, use a personal e-mail address that is not associated with your employer.

 If additional information or clarification is required after analyzing your report, an investigator from the Whistleblower Program will contact you in complete confidence.
 Please note that if your report leads to an investigation by the AMF, no comment on the status of that investigation will be provided to you by the Whistleblower Program staff so the integrity of the process can be safeguarded.